 When thinking about the next steps for getting work-ready, young people are often faced with a lot of questions about making those difficult career decisions and how best to develop key skills for success.
 If your students are starting to think about how to put their best foot forward for the future, why not talk them through some of my top tips for young people looking for work.
-You can see a film of me discussing all this and more here.

 Developing key enterprise skills means spotting opportunities to get involved and start thinking about how you can make a difference.
 For example, you could look at improving something in your community, school or workplace.
 In order to build an enterprising attitude and get ahead, you need to maintain a determined mind-set, find ways to keep busy, think creatively and stay positive.